KIPAC/Rubin/README.md

-This website is a colletion class for materials for people working on Rubin observatory and Rubin-related science projects at KIPAC.
+This website is a collecting place for useful materials for people working on Rubin observatory and Rubin-related science projects at KIPAC.

 As you can see from the very simple layout, we are not trying to do